kazunori279/bigquery-fluentd-docker-sample/bigquery-dashboard-howto.md

 ## Features

 - It's a **Google Spreadsheet**: hosted by Google at free, easy to customize and integrate with your business process even for non-programmers.
-Copy the spreadsheet, click some buttons as in Getting Started, and it's ready to use
+Copy the spreadsheet, click some buttons as described in Getting Started, and then it's ready to use

 - Easy **Big Data** analytics with BigQuery: you can execute BigQuery query just by entering a SQL on a sheet.
 The Dashboard will automatically execute it every minute/hour and draw a chart from the result.
 By combining the BigQuery with Norikra, you could have both real-time view and historical view of your big data on the same Dashboard